chutney-testing/chutney-testing.github.io-legacy/docs/actions/introduction.md

 ## Outputs

-Outputs contain the data collected after performing an action.
+Outputs contain the data collected after performing an action, and only if it succeeded.
 These data are set in the execution context and can be accessed and used later in another action.
 Each action provide a set of default outputs.
 But they are generic and may contain much more information than what you actually need.